LaXiS96/esp32-obd2/README.md

 # ESP32 ODB-II adapter

-This project starts as a tool to access the CAN busses on my personal Mazda3, for reverse engineering and for fun.
+This project started as a tool to access the CAN buses on my personal Mazda3, for reverse engineering and for fun.

 ## Features

-- CAN connection with vehicle (using any compatible transceiver: SN65HVD23x, MCP2551 (with RX voltage translation), etc...)
+- CAN connection with vehicle
+    - recommended transceivers: SN65HVD23x, MCP2551 (with 5V -> 3.3V RX voltage translation)
-- Linux SocketCAN compatibility (to allow usage of the very useful can-utils) via serial interface (slcan driver)
+- Linux SocketCAN compatibility using `slcan` driver
+- direct logging to SD card (TODO)
 - socket communication over WiFi softAP (TBD)
 - custom protocol for better efficiency (TBD)
 - reverse engineered Mazda-specific messages (TODO)